 OVERLAND PARK, Kan. - As the U.S. prepares to bring thousands of troops home by the end of next year, many of these service members will find themselves without a civilian job.

+For Josh Evans, a single dad and Marine veteran, Operation Homefront was a lifesaver.
+Cupach was able to get Evans and his son, Ty, an apartment for the next year.
 "Pride is one thing, but if you have kids or even yourself, I mean, you can't live in your truck or car," Evans said.

 For more information on how you can help, go to www.operationhomefront.net